A Comprehensive Guide to Gluten Free Albuquerque

 Sawmill Market: Sawmill is a food hall with several vendors and indoor/outdoor seating located near Old Town and Albuquerque Hotel.
 Here are some options:

-Hiro Sushi: When I ordered there was some confusion on if sesame seeds and sriracha were gluten free.
+Hiro Sushi: (Sawmill) When I ordered there was some confusion on if sesame seeds and sriracha were gluten free.
 Regardless, I could tell they took it seriously and I was able to have a delicious roll.

-Little Madrid: Filled with spanish finger foods, appetizers and paella, there are plenty of gluten free options.
+Little Madrid: (Sawmill) Filled with spanish finger foods, appetizers and paella, there are plenty of gluten free options.
 The paella is all gluten free.
 Some of the meats and cheeses for appetizers may be cut using the same equipment as the breads, but I haven’t been able to get confirmation so just ask, I will next time I’m there.

-Merchantile Cafe: I’ve actually not eaten here but my friend ordered a tasty butternut squash and green chile stew they reported to him was there mostly year round and is gluten free.
+Merchantile Cafe: (Sawmill) I’ve actually not eaten here but my friend ordered a tasty butternut squash and green chile stew they reported to him was there mostly year round and is gluten free.

 Poke: Sawmill has a Poke Place that is 100% gluten free!